collapsed-stacks/startups/questions/12422/starting-a-t-shirt-brand.md

 - posted by: [theonlydanever](https://stackexchange.com/users/4692060/theonlydanever) on 2017-04-05
 - score: 0

-<p>You need to consider how you're paying the designers - because commissioning (i.e., paying for) a design will sometimes mean you own the rights to the image and then can sell the design on a t-shirt.
+You need to consider how you're paying the designers - because commissioning (i.e., paying for) a design will sometimes mean you own the rights to the image and then can sell the design on a t-shirt.
 It may cost you more this way though, because you're effectively having to pay extra for the rights to distribute.
-But the benefit would be that you're taking all the profit after you've broken even on paying for the design, buying t-shirts, printing and distributing. </p>
+But the benefit would be that you're taking all the profit after you've broken even on paying for the design, buying t-shirts, printing and distributing.

-<p>Alternatively, you could offer to pay the designer per t-shirt sold... which is how RedBubble do it, I believe.
+Alternatively, you could offer to pay the designer per t-shirt sold... which is how RedBubble do it, I believe.
 No sales = No money.
-I can't imagine this would be easy to negotiate with the designer though, because you're not offering a widely used platform and they could take their design elsewhere and get more recognition.</p>
+I can't imagine this would be easy to negotiate with the designer though, because you're not offering a widely used platform and they could take their design elsewhere and get more recognition.

-<p>Not to mention the turnaround time- Redbubble's popular because they have multiple dedicated printers and can distribute relatively quickly to anywhere in the world.</p>
+Not to mention the turnaround time- Redbubble's popular because they have multiple dedicated printers and can distribute relatively quickly to anywhere in the world.

-<p>It sounds like, what you're basically asking for, is a free design for you to print and make money from.
-Not to sound harsh, but what are you bringing to the party if you're outsourcing everything?</p>
+It sounds like, what you're basically asking for, is a free design for you to print and make money from.
+Not to sound harsh, but what are you bringing to the party if you're outsourcing everything?

-<p>Also, regarding the buying and printing, Google will definitely be able to help you with this.
-Both buying and printing are huge industries, so I have no doubt you'll find more options than you'll know what to do with.</p>
+Also, regarding the buying and printing, Google will definitely be able to help you with this.
+Both buying and printing are huge industries, so I have no doubt you'll find more options than you'll know what to do with.

-<p>Hope this helps.</p>
+Hope this helps.